Create arrays freely.

 Changeable environment

-GCCというCompilerでは独自の拡張により、 The number of elements can be changed within the program.
-Similarly, this functionality has been added in newer versions of the C language, such as C99.
+elements to be changed within the program.
+Additionally, similar functionality has been added in C99, a newer version of the C language.

 This makes it inconvenient to create programs that function for various purposes.